Science & Policy for Environmental Action

 This Geneva Summer School offers a unique opportunity for early career researchers, policy professionals and civil society actors to:

-• Develop engagement strategies or discover career pathways in specific contexts: participants will get the opportunity to share about their current research or professional activity and benefit from feedback on how to further advance their objectives.
+- Develop leadership skills and discover career pathways in different contexts: participants will get the opportunity to share about their current research or professional activity and benefit from feedback on how to further advance their objectives.

-The course will include interactive sessions, conceptual and methodological lectures, round tables, field visits and practical activities.
+The course will include conceptual framing sessions, interactive sessions with practitioners, practical, experiential activities and field visits.
 It will involve high-level experts and practitioners working at the science-policy interface.

-Module 1: Environmental governance systems and the role of science
+- Module 1: Environmental governance - understanding decision-making, power dynamics and the role of expertise

 COURSE CREDITS